DXHeroes/oas_course_test/OAS_testing/possible_scenarions.md

 - Invalid items: quantity less than 1 (400)
 - Invalid items: menu_item_id not found in the menu (400)
 - Authentication failure (401) when invalid credentials are provided
-- Server error (500) when there's an internal server issue

 ## DELETE /orders/{orderId}